aws-samples/lambda-refarch-imagerecognition/README.md

 ### Image recognition and processing state machine
 - **ImageProcStateMachine** - An Step Functions state machine that orchestrates the multi-step image processing workflow
-- **CreateStepFunctionHelperFunction** - A Lambda function that the CloudFormation template calls to create the `ImageProcStateMachine` in Step Functions as a custom resource
 - **ExtractImageMetadataFunction** - A Lambda function that uses the GraphicsMagick library to extract metadata from the uploaded image (format, size, EXIF info, etc.)
 - **StoreImageMetadataFunction** - A Lambda function that stores the extracted metadata into `ImageMetadataDDBTable`
 - **RekognitionFunction** - A Lambda function that invokes the Amazon Rekognition API to detect labels in the uploaded image